DAA asked IDA to make planning submission on runway restrictions

 Planning conditions had specified the new runway could not be used between 11pm and 7am and that night-time operations be limited to at most 65 flights.

-DAA, in its letter to IDA, said these restrictions would have a “profound impact” on operations and undermine the vital role the runway could “play in Ireland’s recovery and future economic prospects”.
+The DAA, in its letter to the IDA, said these restrictions would have a “profound impact” on operations, and undermine the vital role the runway could “play in Ireland’s recovery and future economic prospects”.

 It said its proposals to soften the restrictions sought to “recognise and address the valid concerns of local residents” while protecting the economy.